witekbobrowski/cv/README.md

 - [moderncv](https://www.ctan.org/pkg/moderncv) package that makes this document look fancy.

-- [Lato](http://www.latofonts.com/lato-free-fonts/#download) font to make it even prettier.
+- [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) font to make it even prettier.

 - [lualatex](http://luatex.org/download.html) compilation tool of choice, feel free to use different one (you may encounter some errors).